VibeCoder01/SystemInsightsAnalyser/README.md

 This application is designed with your privacy in mind.
 All file processing and analysis happens **entirely within your web browser**.

 -   **No Server Uploads**: The contents of your uploaded files are **never** sent to or stored on any server.
--   **Local Configuration Storage**: To provide the "Intelligent Configuration Memory" feature, column mappings and other settings are stored in your browser's `localStorage`.
-This data remains on your own computer and is not transmitted over the network.
+-   **Local Metadata Storage**: To enhance your experience, some metadata is stored in your browser's `localStorage`.
+This includes:
+    -   Your preferences from the Settings page.
+    -   Column mappings for previously configured files (to enable automatic configuration).
+    -   A summary of files used in your last session.
+-   **No File Content is Stored**: The actual contents of your data files are **never** saved to `localStorage` or any other persistent storage in the browser.

 ## Key Features